mysensors/NodeManager/README.md

 * Allow waking up a sleeping node remotely at the end of a sleeping cycle
 * Allow powering on each connected sensor only while the node is awake to save battery
 * Report battery level periodically and automatically or on demand
+* Report signal level periodically and automatically or on demand
 * Calculate battery level without requiring an additional pin and the resistors
 * Allow rebooting the board remotely
 * Provide out-of-the-box sensors personalities and automatically execute their main task at each cycle